lbamford/fis-karaf/ocp-karaf-hello/README.md

 # Hello Service

 This is a simple hello quickstart that uses Camel, CXF and AMQ in a standalone Karaf Container or OpenShift pod.
-The service can be a useful starting point for hosted, contract first (WSDL), SOAP web services that require payloads to be placed on queues for later processing.
+The example can be a useful starting point for hosted, contract first (WSDL), SOAP web services that require payloads to be placed on queues for later processing or multiple recipients.

 The example hello service allows for configuration of SOAP end point, contract first, and JMS queue or topic for received SOAP payloads.